1. Is it safe and secure to register over the internet?

 3. What if I sign up for one event, but my training doesn't go as planned?
 Can I switch races?

-You may switch races, but please note the Rite Aid Cleveland Marathon will charge a $20 fee to switch your registration into another race (per switch) plus the difference in event fees.
+You may switch races, but please note the Rite Aid Cleveland Marathon will charge a $20 fee to switch your registration into another race (per switch) plus the difference in event fees (if upgrading).

-You are currently able to switch races until April 19, 2013 (when bib labeling begins).
+Online event switching is available until April 20, 2014 (when bib labeling begins).
 If an event is still open at the Expo/packet pick-up, switching will be permitted for $20 plus the difference in event fees should you upgrade.

 Once the caps for each event are met, no new registration or race switches will be permitted.